isghe/oracle-java-examples/README.md

 MonitorCorrectWay: just 3 SESSIONS_PER_USER:
 ![WrongWay](images/MonitorCorrectWay.png "CorrectgWay")

-# License
-This is, for now, has no `License` product, or… TODO: find a good license for this product.

-# Disclaimer
+## Disclaimer
- My natural language is italian.
-Don't use this repo in production, it's only a SCOLASTICO, ACCADEMICO collections of examples; production is another layer.
+ Don't use this repo in production, it's only an academic collection of examples; production is on another layer.
- Don't use Java in critical situations.
+ Use at your own risk.

-# Donations
+## Donations
  Donations are welcome at Bitcoin address: `1Java1MmYqF3hTQmvwjtT3k8Dbc6HHd7Tv`

-<div style="text-align: right">Almaty, Kazakistan, 28 Ottobre 2019<br>Isidoro Ghezzi</div>
+<div style="text-align: right; align:right">Almaty, Kazakistan, 28 Ottobre 2019<br>Isidoro Ghezzi</div>